yugal619/pytest_project/README.md

-# pytest_project
-Demo on use of pytest for UI Automation using POM

-🚀 Python Selenium Automation Framework (Pytest + POM Model)
+# 🚀 Python Selenium Automation Framework (Pytest + POM Model)

-Project Overview
+# Project Overview
 This is a robust UI Test Automation Framework built using Python, Pytest, and Selenium.
 The project follows the Page Object Model (POM) design pattern to ensure code reusability, readability, and maintainability.

-Test cases are automated for the sample website:
+# Test cases are automated for the sample website:
-🔗 Test Pages
+Test Pages

-Key Features :
+# Key Features :
 🛠️ Python + Pytest Framework: Leveraging the power of Pytest for structuring and executing test cases.

 📄 Page Object Model (POM): Ensures clean and maintainable code by separating page interactions from test scripts.